IanMadd/academic/content/portfolio/Data_Tables.md

 ##  1:   146.6875       6.026948
 ```

-This prints the horsepower column and repeats the values of the sd and mean of the hp column.
+This prints the `hp` column and repeats the values of the standard deviation and mean of the `hp` column.
 The head function prints only the first six rows.
 Compare this operation with next operation which selects the first six rows within the brackets.
 ```
 > head(MTCarsDT[,.(hp, SD_HP=sd(hp), Mean_HP=mean(hp))])